GadagojuShiva/aws-end-to-end-cicd-project/README.md

 ## Description

 I took the lead in orchestrating a comprehensive end-to-end CI/CD (Continuous Integration/Continuous Deployment) pipeline using a suite of powerful AWS tools, including **CodeCommit**, **CodePipeline**, **CodeBuild**, and **CodeDeploy**.
-This strategically designed pipeline was specifically crafted to streamline and optimize the entire development lifecycle of a Python application.
+This strategically designed pipeline was specifically crafted to streamline and optimize the entire development lifecycle of a Python application

 ### Key Achievements